-Bungee Bounce is available from 10 am to 4.30 pm and costs $7 per person per ride.
+Bungee Bounce is available from 10 am to 4.30 pm, costing $7 per person per ride.

-Also known as Animal Encounters, the Keeper Talks are a great way to learn about the animals, their habitats and see them in action.
+Also known as Animal Encounters, the Keeper Talks are a great way to learn about the animals and their habitats and see them in action.

-The Keepers Talks at Sanford Zoo happen all through the day, and for some animals, they happen twice a day.
+The Keepers Talks at Sanford Zoo happen all day, and for some animals, they happen twice daily.

-The moment you enter the zoo, ask for the day’s schedule of the keeper’s talk so that you can plan your day.
+When you enter the zoo, ask for the day’s schedule of the keeper’s talk so you can plan your day.

 All Keeper Talks are part of the regular zoo entry ticket.